TobiOlajumoke/devops-beginner-bootcamp/Project 9/README.md

 4. The webpage will not work, WHY?

- we have not added the port 8000 to our security group of our instance so do thatand try accessing  the EC2 public IP
+ we have not added the port 8000 to our security group of our instance so do that and try accessing  the EC2 public IP

 ![alt text](<images/adD port 800 to SG.png>)